Knowlton Nash

 Cyril Knowlton Nash OC OOnt (November 18, 1927 – May 24, 2014) was a Canadian journalist, author and news anchor.
 He was senior anchor of CBC Television's flagship news program, The National from 1978 until his retirement in 1988.
 He began his career in journalism by selling newspapers on the streets of Toronto during World War II.
-Before age 20, he was a professional journalist for British United Press.
+Before age 20, he was a professional journalist for British United Press (BUP).
 After some time as a freelance foreign correspondent, he became the CBC's Washington correspondent during the Kennedy and Johnson administrations, also covering stories in South and Central America and Vietnam.
 He moved back to Toronto in 1968 to join management as head of CBC's news and information programming, then stepped back in front of the camera in 1978 as anchor of CBC's late evening news program, The National.
 He stepped down from that position in 1988 to make way for Peter Mansbridge.
 Nash wrote several books about Canadian journalism and television, including his own memoirs as a foreign correspondent.

 Early life

 Nash was born in Toronto, Ontario, Canada, on November 18, 1927, and named "Cyril" after his father, a racetrack betting manager.
-The young boy disliked being called "Cyril Junior", and at age five, asked his parents to instead call him by his middle name, Knowlton.
+The young boy disliked being called "Cyril Junior" and, at age five, asked his parents to instead call him by his middle name, Knowlton.
 From an early age, Nash was fascinated with the world of journalism: by age 8, he was writing his own news sheet and selling advertising space to local merchants in exchange for candy.
-By age 9 he was writing letters to the editors of Toronto newspapers, and by age 10 he was operating a newsstand.
+By age nine he was writing letters to the editors of Toronto newspapers, and by age 10 he was operating a newsstand.
 In 1940, at age 12, Nash was a newspaper boy on the streets of Toronto selling the Toronto Star and Toronto Telegram for three cents a copy.
 Seeing Joel McCrea play a trench-coated reporter in Alfred Hitchcock's wartime thriller Foreign Correspondent further fuelled his personal ambition to become a journalist.